-Employees who selects the Dental Plan-PPO enhanced option (\$1,500 calendar year maximum) shall pay the differencet in any monthly premium cost for dental coverage that exceeds the City's direct contribution.
-Such payments may be made pre-tax through salary reduction election payroll deductions over twenty-four (24) benefit pay periods.
+Employees who select the Dental Plan-PPO enhanced option (\$1,500 calendar year maximum) shall pay the difference in any monthly premium cost for dental coverage that exceeds the City's direct contribution.
+Such payments may be made pre-tax through payroll deductions over twenty-four (24) benefit pay periods.